 We've been sad to see the felling of many mature hedgerow trees in this area of late and are determined to stage a nature fight-back!
 We're lucky to have been given the support of some far-sighted patrons, who have provided the land and allowed our project to be born.

-The woodland's name comes from our passion for music - and a desire for having musical workshops and performances at this beautiful new location.
+The woodland's name comes from our passion for music - and our plans to host musical workshops and performances at this beautiful location.

-What could be more worthwhile than creating a wood that could last a thousand years?
+What could be more inspiring than creating a wood that could last a thousand years?